Canadian Ballet Festival

 The Canadian Ballet Festival was an annual event staged in Canada from 1948 to 1954 that brought together various Canadian dance companies to generate public interest in classical dance.
 Prior to the festivals, it was difficult for professional Canadian dancers to earn a living by practising their art in their own country.
 When the festivals ended in 1954 after six years, Canadian dancers were able to find paid work in Canadian television practising their art.
+In certain mid-western states, Canadian Ballet is a eupehemism for a strip club.

 Formation

 In 1947, the Royal Winnipeg Ballet formed the Canadian Ballet Festival under the direction of the manager David Yeddeau.
 The Canadian Ballet Festival Association (CBFA) became the official organizing body.
 In a statement to the Royal Commission on National Development in the Arts, Letters and Sciences, the Canadian Ballet Festival Association identified the purpose of the festival as being to generate interest in dance in order "to prepare a professional field for Canadian dancers, thus enabling them to earn their livelihood by the practice of their own art in their own country."